 Not being perfect, or even close, is no reason to avoid trying something.
 You can love doing something you suck at, and you can hate doing something you’re great at.
 Don’t let fear of failure or lack of skill keep you from trying!

-Just because I sing so badly that my cat left in disgust doesn’t mean I should never sing.
+Just because I sing so badly that my cat leaves in disgust doesn’t mean I should never sing.
 (It does, however, mean I should sing very quietly in public and never, ever join a choir.)
-My general ignorance has not kept me from starting to garden.
-I just took classes, read books, and went online to learn about it.
+The fact that I tend to kill plants didn’t keep me from starting to garden.
+I just took classes, read books, and went online to learn about it, and my garden is improving.
+Houseplants may be a lost cause, though.

 Wabi sabi means appreciating that your chipped tooth (or your child’s) is a reminder of falling out of a tree.
 Rushing out to get it ground down to “perfect” is unnecessary.
 It means enjoying the wildflowers that grew where you didn’t expect them to, a dead tree lying across a stream, and the site of the snow melt running down a hillside.